TGX 1.1.1

 Note

-The TGX library also makes it easy to directly load PNG, JPEG and GIF images (which may be stored in RAM/FLASH or on another media such as a SD card) by using bindings with external libraries.
-See section TGX extensions via external librairies for more details.
+The TGX library also makes it easy to directly load PNG, JPEG and GIF images (which may be stored in RAM/FLASH or on another medium such as an SD card) by using bindings with external libraries.
+See section TGX extensions via external libraries for more details.

-The library provides methods the create "deep" copies and convert images to different color types:
+The library provides methods to create "deep" copies and convert images to different color types:

 tgx::RGB32 buf1[100*100]; // buffer for a 100x100 image in RGB32 color format